 Participants.
-The participants were 608 American respondents ($M{age} = 32.82$; $SD{age} = 10.76$; 362 females) recruited from AMT.
+The participants were 608 American respondents $(M{\text{arec}} = 32.82, SD = 10.76; 362 \text{ female})$ recruited from AMT.

 Design.
-The experiment used a 2 (Number of Persons: 1 vs. 1,000) × 2 (Outcome Efficacy: Low vs. High) between-subjects design.
+The experiment used a 2 (number of persons: 1 vs. 1,000) \times 2 (outcome efficacy: low vs. high) between-subjects design.
 The manipulation of the number of persons was identical to the one used in Experiment 2.
-Outcome efficacy was manipulated by presenting participants with a (fictional) new story describing a collective charity effort that was either successful or unsuccessful.
+Outcome efficacy was manipulated by presenting participants with a (fictional) news story describing a collective charity effort that was either successful or unsuccessful.
 The dependent variables used were the same as those used in Experiment 2: persuasiveness, the choice to contribute, and the number of actions.

 Procedure and materials.
-The experiment was conducted online and took a median of 6.6 minutes to complete.
-The procedure was similar to that in Experiment 2 except for the following: First, prior to the choice part of the study, participants were exposed to an outcome efficacy manipulation.
-Specifically, participants were presented with one of two (fictional) newspaper articles describing the outcomes of a charity drive to raise money to fight hunger in the developing world (Appendix E).
-The low efficacy article, titled "Collective Charity Effort Fails to Feed an Entire Village", was designed to induce a sense of diminished outcome efficacy.
-In contrast, the high efficacy article, titled "Collective Charity Effort Helps to Feed an Entire
+The experiment was conducted online and took a median of 6.6 min to complete.
+The procedure was similar to that in Experiment 2 except for the following: First, prior to the choice part of the study, participants were exposed to